Combining Transformers with Natural Language Explanations: Approach

 The main building block of our architecture is a transformer-based model.
+In our experiments, we considered BERT~\citep{devlin2018bert} and DistilBERT~\citep{sanh2019distilbert}, a distilled version of BERT that achieves competitive performance while limiting the overall computational burden.
+However, our approach is general and is not restricted to these two architectures.
+Memory-augmented neural network architectures \citep{weston2014memory,graves2014neural} (MANNs) extend neural networks with an external memory block that supports reasoning.
+We denote our memory-augmented transformer models as \emph{memBERT} and \emph{memDistilBERT}.
+The memory component is loaded with relevant background textual knowledge.
+In particular, the memory $M$ comprises several slots, i.e., \textit{memory slots}, each storing a single element of the loaded textual knowledge.
+Our architecture (see Figure~\ref{fig:membert}) follows the typical structure of MANNs.
+Given an input text and a memory component with $\vert M \vert$ memory slots:

-Among the many ones, DistilBERT~\cite{sanh2019distilbert} is a distilled version of BERT that achieves competitive performance while limiting the overall computational burden.
-It is thus particularly convenient for running experiments.
-Therefore, from now on we will refer to DistilBERT specifically.
-However, this reference to a specific transformer-based model should not mislead the reader, since our method is applicable to any kind of neural model as a plug-and-play module.
-DistilBERT is enhanced with a memory layer following the traditional memory-augmented neural network (MANN) architecture \cite{weston2014memory,graves2014neural}, whereby a neural network is extended with an external memory block supporting reasoning.
-We denote this model as \textit{memory-augmented BERT} (memBERT).
-The DistilBERT layer is applied to each input, as well as to each memory slot (see Figure~\ref{fig:membert}).
-Like in typical MANN architectures: (i) input texts are encoded via the pre-trained DistilBERT layer and memories are loaded with relevant background information; (ii) memory content is compared with the given text input via a memory-lookup layer, producing a set of similarity scores; (iii) the memory extraction layer converts similarity scores into attention scores $\{a_1, \dots, a_{M}\}$ and uses them to compute a single memory summary embedding vector via a weighted sum of the memory slots; (iv) the memory summary embedding vector is eventually used to update the input embedding vector (memory reasoning).
-For instance, a simple form of input update consists in summing input and memory summary embedding vectors together.
-Lastly, a fully-connected layer is used for the classification task.
-In our architecture, we keep the original DistilBERT pre-classifier layer and replace the last fully-connected layer with a task-specific one.
+\begin{enumerate}[label=\roman*)] \item a transformer layer encodes input text and memory slots, producing a set of sentence embeddings; \item a memory-lookup layer compares memory slots with an input text, producing a set of similarity scores; \item a memory extraction layer converts such similarity scores into attention scores $\{a_1, \dots, a_{M}\}$ and uses them to compute a single memory summary embedding vector via a weighted sum of the memory slots; \item a memory reasoning layer uses the memory summary embedding vector to update the input embedding vector.
+For instance, a simple form of input update consists in summing input and memory summary embedding vectors together; \item a fully-connected layer uses the updated vector as an input for the classification task. \end{enumerate}